 - Main power a 2 x 12 connector.
 The board requires a power supply with a 2 x 12 main power cable. - Processor power This connector provides power directly to the processor voltage regulator and must always be used.
-Depending on manufacturing options, the board will contain either a 2 x 4 or a 2 x 2 connector for the processor voltage regulator. - Auxiliary PCI Express power a 1 x 4 connector.
-This connector provides the required additional power when using high power (75 W or greater) add-in cards in both the PCI Express x16 and the Secondary PCI Express x16/x4 bus add-in card connectors.
+Depending on manufacturing options, the board will contain either a 2 x 4 or a 2 x 2 connector for the processor voltage regulator. - Auxiliary PCI Express graphics power a 1 x 4 connector.
+This connector provides the required additional power when using high power (75 W or greater) add-in cards in either or both the Secondary PCI Express x16 (electrical x8) and the PCI Express x16 (electrical x4) bus add-in card connectors.